simonrw/rust-fitsio/README.md

 ## Installation

+_There is a problem with `cfitsio` version 3.410.
+Please ensure version 3.420+ is installed._

 For the time being, it's best to stick to the development version from github.
 The code is tested before being pushed and is relatively stable.
 Add this to your `Cargo.toml` file: